SoftSec-KAIST/SURI/README.md

 ```

-## Build SURI
+## Install SURI

-You need to build our Superset CFG Builder in order to use SURI.
-You can simply
+You need to build our Superset CFG Builder and install SURI Python project in order to use SURI.
-build it by:
+Try:
 ```
+$ python3 setup.py install --user # install SURI Python project
 $ cd superCFGBuilder
-$ dotnet build
+$ dotnet build # build Superset CFG Builder
 ```

 ### Docker environment

 We also provide Docker environment in case you don't want to struggle to set up
 the software dependencies.
+You still need to install SURI python project though.
 Type this on your shell:
 ```
+$ python3 setup.py install --user # install SURI Python project
-$ docker build --tag suri:v1.0 .
+$ docker build --tag suri:v1.0 . # build Docker image for .NET and gcc-11
 ```

 Note that you still need Python 3 because the top-level SURI script runs on